 Graduate students who are graduating in the current semester are eligible for these awards.

 Graduate students are nominated for these awards by their major advisors, the graduate program director, and the departmental chair or school director, and/or other faculty and staff engaged in graduate education that are familiar with the individual student's accomplishments in the specific areas noted.
-The nominees are reviewed by the Dean of Graduate Studies in consultation with others involved in graduate education.
-Final selection is made by the Graduate Dean.
+The nominees are reviewed by the Dean of The Graduate School in consultation with others involved in graduate education.
+Final selection is made by the Dean of the Graduate School.
 Each recipient is granted a certificate of recognition and a graduate honors cord.

 Presidential Research Grants are intended as a one-time award during a graduate student’s GVSU academic career.